BLCM/OpenBLCMM/README-developing.md

 The vast majority of this is just checking out the GraalVM/Liberica native compilation on Windows, since that process is a bit finnicky.

+1. Development is typically done using the most recently-supported Java verison, but it wouldn't hurt to make sure the project compiles cleanly on the *oldest*-supported Java version as well.
+Switch the project properties and do a Clean-and-build to verify.
+Don't forget to switch back and Clean-and-build again when done.
-1. Build the project from Netbeans.
+2. Build the project from Netbeans.
 This will produce `store/OpenBLCMM.jar` at the end.
-2. Double-check running that Jar natively (`java -jar OpenBLCMM.jar`)
+3. Double-check running that Jar natively (`java -jar OpenBLCMM.jar`)
-3. Depending on what's changed, doublecheck that the GraalVM/Liberica Native Image configs are still sufficient:
+4. Depending on what's changed, doublecheck that the GraalVM/Liberica Native Image configs are still sufficient:
     1. Transfer `store/OpenBLCMM.jar` to a Windows VM (also in the `store/` dir).
     2. On the Windows VM, run `native-agent-merge.bat` (inside the `windows-processing`